ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_REPL_RECOVERY_INFOS\_

-This is the meta table in which log information is written for use in recovery of the remote server.
+Log information is written in SYS_REPL_RECOVERY_INFOS\_ for use in recovery of the remote server.

 | Column name          | Type        | Description                                          |
 | -------------------- | ----------- | ---------------------------------------------------- |